Pythm/ad-ModeManagement/README.md

 ### 📢 Notifications
 - Configure `notify_receiver` with a list of devices (e.g., `mobile_app_your_phone`).
-- Use a custom notification app instead with `notify_app` that contains the `send_notification` function.
+- You can use a custom notification app instead with `notify_app` that contains the `send_notification` function.

 ---